hzjken/multimodal-transportation-optimization/README.md

 ```

 ## Parameters
-Similar to the decision variables mentioned above, the following parameters or parameter matrices are introduced for the sake of later model building:<br>
+Similar to the decision variables, the following parameter arrays or matrices are introduced for the sake of later model building:<br>

 1. **Per Container Cost:** &nbsp;&nbsp; ***C***<br>
 A 3 dimensional parameter matrix, each dimension representing start port, end port and time. ***C<sub>i,j,t</sub>*** in the matrix represents the overall transportation cost per container from **port i** to **port j** at **time t**.
 This overall cost includes handling cost, bunker/fuel cost, documentation cost, equipment cost and extra cost from **model data.xlsx**.
 For infeasible route, the cost element will be set to be big M (an extremely large number), making the choice infeasible.